e121016373/resourceMangementTool/README.md

 # UBC-2020 Blueprint

-This document is a project blueprint for the Associated Engineering Resource Management System project.
+This document is a project blueprint for the Resource Management System project.
 The purpose of the doucment is to provide the teams with a starting point, and some guidance on the project structure.

 ## Prerequisites